briannorman/eli/README.md

 **Minified files not being generated**
 - Make sure the development server is running (file watcher only works when server is active)
-- Check the server console for the message: `[ELI] File watcher active - minified files will be auto-generated on save`
+- Check the server console for the message: `[ELI] File watcher active for: /path/to/projects`
 - Verify you're saving files in variant folders (not at the project root, unless it's `shared.js`)
 - Minified files are automatically generated when you save any `.js`, `.html`, `.css`, or `.scss` file in a variant folder
 - Check the variant folder for `.min.js` files after saving - they should appear automatically
 - Look for console messages like `[ELI] File changed: ... - triggering minification` to verify the file watcher is working
+- If the projects directory doesn't exist, the file watcher won't start - set a valid projects directory path first

 ## License